stanfordnlp/edu-convokit/docs/source/index.rst

 Contributing
 ------------

 We welcome contributions to the edu-toolkit!
-Please check out our :ref:`contributing` guidelines for more details.
+Feel free to make a pull request or submit an issue on GitHub: https://github.com/rosewang2008/edu-toolkit.